2i2c-org/infrastructure/docs/configure.md

     Since all the hubs in a cluster are running at the same IP address, but are available at different subdomains, we also need a way to specify which hub in this cluster we want the new domain and subsequent requests to point to.

-    For this to happen we need to add the new domain as an ingress domain for this hub using the `hubs.yaml` configuration file:
+    For this to happen we need to add the new domain as an ingress domain for this hub using the `hubs.yaml` configuration file.

-    * Add the new domain to the list in `hubs.<hub-name>.domain`:
+    This can be done by adding the new domain to the list in `hubs.<hub-name>.domain`:

       ```yaml
       - name: foo